-- We assess that there is a continuing heightened risk of retaliatory attacks against Western targets in Cote d’Ivoire following the French intervention in the conflict in Mali in January 2013.
+- There is a continued risk of retaliatory attacks against Western targets in West Africa following the French intervention in the conflict in Mali in January 2013.
 Terrorist groups in the region have declared their intention to increase attacks and kidnappings targeting Westerners.

 - Australia does not have an embassy or consulate in Côte d’Ivoire.
 The Canadian Embassy, located in Abidjan, provides consular assistance to Australians in Côte d’Ivoire (except the issue of passports).
 You should register your presence online with the Canadian Embassy.
 The Australian High Commission in Accra, Ghana, can also assist Australians in Côte d’Ivoire.